sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/correction_sources.md

 * The RTK EVK does not support E6 reception.
 * The RTK Postcard's LG290P GNSS receiver has the ability to receive the E6 signals but as of writing, HAS is not yet implemented in the GNSS location engine.
 * The RTK Torch will need UM980 firmware 118333 or newer.
 See how to [Update the UM980 Firmware](firmware_update.md#updating-um980-firmware) for instructions.
 HAS/E6 is enabled by default and can be disabled in the [GNSS Menu](menu_gnss.md#galileo-e6-corrections) if desired.
+* The RTK Facet mosaic's mosaic-X5 supports E6 reception.
+However, at the time of writing, we believe the X5 firmware does not yet support the HAS service.